SiriShultz/sitelinks/Dynamic Ranking & Top N Slicer/README.md

     RANKX(ALL(dGeo[StateName]),[HomeValue YoY%])

  # Dynamic Rankings
-Create measures to rank the average year over year % of home value in all level of regions (city, metro, state).
+Create measures to rank the average home value and Year over Year % in all level of regions (city, metro, state).

     Rank =
         SWITCH(TRUE(),